rolldown/rolldown/packages/rollup-tests/src/ignored-by-supported-features.md

  - rollup@form@relative-external-ids: relative external ids are absolutely resolved
  - rollup@form@guessed-global-names: guesses global names if necessary@generates es

-### The `PluginContext.setAssetSource` is not supported
- - rollup@function@emit-file@asset-source-invalid2: throws when setting an empty asset source
- - rollup@function@emit-file@asset-source-invalid3: throws when setting an empty asset source
- - rollup@function@emit-file@asset-source-invalid4: throws when setting an empty asset source
- - rollup@function@emit-file@set-asset-source-transform: throws when setting the asset source in the transform hook
- - rollup@function@emit-file@set-source-in-output-options: throws when trying to set file sources in  the outputOptions hook
- - rollup@function@emit-file@set-asset-source-twice2: throws when setting the asset source twice
- - rollup@function@emit-file@set-asset-source-twice: throws when setting the asset source twice
- - rollup@function@emit-file@invalid-set-asset-source-id: throws for invalid asset ids

 ### The `output.generatedCode.preset` is not supported
  - rollup@function@unknown-generated-code-preset: throws for unknown presets for the generatedCode option